mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 The fifth test targets the active recording teardown boundary more directly.
 It keeps the Skia/filter-preview path attached, starts a real recorder, recreates the video output by toggling `enableAudio` while that recorder is still active, waits for `onSessionConfigSelected` from the reconfiguration, then stops the old recorder and restarts the camera from `onStopped`.
 After CI proved AVFoundation forcibly stops the active recording with `AVFoundationErrorDomain Code=-11818`, the current version treats that specific forced stop as an observed event and continues cycling.

+The sixth test targets the reporter repro's active-session interaction pattern.
+It keeps the native preview `<Camera>` active, keeps `[photoOutput, videoOutput]` attached, fires zoom/focus/exposure/torch updates through public Camera APIs, then toggles `enableAudio`, HDR constraints, and occasionally front/back device selection.
+It advances from `onStarted` and `onConfigured`, not from sleeps.

 A crash on CI should appear as an iOS Harness process failure rather than a normal assertion failure.

 ## Device observations